Keaton Jennings wants to open for England, rather than bat at three

 "Whether it's to open, which I would prefer to do, or bat at three, that is for the selectors to decide and I would happily take either opportunity.

-"If someone gave me then option of batting 10 for England and only fielding, I'd bite there arm off for that."
+"If someone gave me then option of batting 10 for England and only fielding, I'd bite their arm off for that."

 The man who will partner either Jennings or Hameed at the top of the order, Alastair Cook, is still to make a decision on his future as captain after admitting to having "questions" over his future as leader.